 Richard J. Daley Center

-The attorneys at The Davis Law Group, P.C. represent clients at the Richard J. Daley Center in Chicago.
-The Daley Center is known as the 1st Municipal District Court, which is located at 50 W. Washington Street in Chicago, Illinois.
-Our office routinely handles traffic tickets, DUI and criminal charges at the Daley Center and throughout Cook County.
+The defense attorneys at The Davis Law Group, P.C. regularly represent clients at the Richard J. Daley Center in Chicago.
+The Daley Center is known as the First Municipal District Court or Chicago Traffic Court, which is located at 50 W. Washington Street, Chicago, Illinois 60602.
+Our law firm routinely handles a wide variety of traffic tickets, aggravated speeding offenses, DUI and criminal charges at 50 W. Washington Street and throughout Cook County.

-Those charged with driving on a suspended or revoked license will likely be assigned to appear in courtrooms 403 or 407 on the 4th floor of the Daley Center.
+Those charged with driving on a suspended license or driving on a revoked license will likely be assigned to appear in courtrooms 403 or 407 on the 4th floor of the Daley Center.
 These court calls are held everyday at 9 a.m., 10 a.m., 11 a.m., 1:30 p.m. and 2:30 p.m.

 Motions are heard weekdays at 9 a.m. in courtroom LL04 the Lower Level of the Daley Center.
 Violations of sentence are heard weekdays at 1 p.m. in this same courtroom.